maueroats/teaching/content/ap-cs/karel/ch4f-project.md

 ### neighbors

 The `myRobot.neighbors()` function returns an `Enumeration`.
 An Enumeration is an object that is basically a list of items.
 There is a `nextElement()` function which gives you the next item in the list.
 (You start before the first item.)
-There is a `hasNextElement()` which returns true if there is another element you can get.
+There is a `hasMoreElements()` which returns true if there is another element you can get.

 Note: Karel the Robot is an old program and [Enumeration](https://docs.oracle.com/javase/7/docs/api/java/util/Enumeration.html) is an old interface.
 New programs use an [Iterator](https://docs.oracle.com/javase/7/docs/api/java/util/Iterator.html) instead.

-## Assignment Elements

-* One robot interacts with another robot.
-* You create a new interface or abstract class for use.
-* Robots interact in a non-formulaic way.
-* Interesting plot line (please!).
-It's supposed to be fun.

-## Assignment Timeline

-* Friday: Outline of the action which will happen
-* Tuesday: Demonstrate interfaces.
-* Monday after Thanksgiving: project due.